Introduction

 Ticketing for public displays of BBC programmes

 Occasionally there are requests from festivals, such as film festivals, to display a recorded programme, either prior to transmission or post- transmission.
-Approvals for this should come from the Head of Marketing
+Approvals for this should come from the relevant Head of Marketing.

-• No audience members are charged for attending BBC recordings of regular programmes.
+- No audience members should be charged for attending regular recordings of programmes.

-• Audience members are treated fairly and not discriminated against.
+- Audience members should be treated fairly and not discriminated against.

-• Any “over issues” policy is sensible and clearly stated to audiences.
+- Any "over issues" policy should be sensible and clearly stated to audiences.
 The supplier must only issue the minimum number of additional free tickets than there are seats available to ensure a full studio.

-• All information about audience members is managed in accordance with the Data Protection Act.
+- All information about audience members should be managed in accordance with the Data Protection Act.

-The site lists suppliers who have agreed to the terms in the Code of Conduct.
-The list includes BBC Audience Services who supply audiences for many TV and radio programmes and some BBC events with free tickets.
+BBC Audience Services supply audiences for many TV and radio programmes and some BBC events with free tickets.
 They advertise the availability of tickets on the BBC Tickets site.
+Audience Services have a Code of Practice for free ticketing for BBC programmes.

 Ticketing for BBC broadcast events held at an outside venue may be handled by the BBC, by the external venue or by a ticketing company which has been contracted by the BBC or by the external venue, such as the box office at a concert hall.